IrvHenri/scheduler/README.md

 ## Functional Features

-- Data is persisted by the API server using a PostgreSQL database.
+- Data is persisted by an API server using a PostgreSQL database.
 - The client application communicates with an API server over HTTP, using the JSON format.
 - Jest tests are used throughout the development of the project.